Skip to content

 Use your body language.

-If you’re speaking one-on-one with someone, open up your body language using good posture, a healthy amount of eye contact, open hand gestures if having a discussion and a smile.
+If you’re speaking one-on-one with someone, open up your body language using good posture, maintaining eye contact, open hand gestures if having a discussion and a smile.

 3. Demonstrate Your Confidence

-Not everyone feels confident, especially if you become uncomfortable under pressure or in front of groups of people.
+Not everyone feels confident, especially if you feel uncomfortable under pressure or in front of groups of people.

 But even the most visually confident people in the world have days where they don’t feel confident but still look it.